The PhD Curriculum

 During the first year of study, each student will prepare a First Year Portfolio consisting of:

 - one-page cover letter, summarizing the student’s research interests and requesting continuation in either the MA or PhD track.
 Students requesting continuation for the PhD should present their plans for next year’s Critical Reading Essays, including a tentative plan for the scope of topics, the names of faculty readers, and a timetable for completion.
-Students requesting continuation for the MA only should indicate plans for writing either the Critical Reading Essays or the MA Thesis (see below).
+Students requesting continuation for the MA only should indicate plans for writing either the Critical Reading Essays or the Exam (see below).

 - three course papers (each 5+ pages), unrevised, from three UVA classes, student-selected to showcase the substantiveness and quality of the student’s coursework during the year.

 Portfolios should be submitted in electronic form to the Director of Graduate Studies (DGS), who will make them available to the Department faculty by posting on a Collab site.
 They will be read initially by the DGS or other members of the Graduate Committee.
 Where the quality of a portfolio is in doubt, the whole Department faculty will be asked to read it.
 The faculty will use the portfolio, along with the student’s performance in courses, as a basis for discussion at the May faculty meetings, evaluating the student’s progress.

 During the second year of study, students continue their coursework, finishing up requirements, but emphasizing courses and independent studies that focus on their particular research goals.
 Milestones this year include the option of applying for and receiving an "en-route MA degree" and writing two Critical Review Essays that serve as the threshold to PhD Candidacy.
 Faculty advisors work with individual students to establish dissertation committees that can guide them toward preparation for their individual dissertation research projects.